nickolasdias/nickolasdias/README.md

 ---

-Hello, I'm Nickolas Dias.
+Hi, I'm Nickolas Dias.
 I am graduated Applicated Math.

 In the last months, I've been doing data science projects to develop skills and analytical thinking that help solve business problems.